 If you drink alcohol you may be at risk of getting cancer.
-While I appreciate many people may find it difficult to digest the information, the facts cannot be ignored.
+You may not like to hear this, but the facts cannot be ignored.
 Organizations like the International Agency for Research on Cancer (IARC) have classified alcoholic beverages as a Group 1 Carcinogen.
-This past month, a US Surgeon General report highlighted the cancer risks of alcohol consumption and called for warning labels on alcoholic products.
-Here are the 7 types of cancer directly linked to drinking alcohol.
+Let that sink in.
+And this past month, a U.S. Surgeon General report highlighted the cancer risks of alcohol consumption and called for warning labels on alcoholic products.
+Here are the 7 types of cancer directly linked to drinking alcohol and why you should take keep reading!

-When the US Surgeon General issues an advisory it’s a public statement to get people’s attention to an urgent public health issue.
-It also provides recommendations for how it should be addressed.
+When the U.S. Surgeon General issues an advisory, it’s a public statement to get people’s attention to an urgent public health issue.
+It also provides recommendations for how the issue should be addressed.

 When will people wake up to the perils of drinking alcohol?

-We at Longevity have been sharing our concerns for years with readers.
-Yet, the world is overloaded with information and misinformation so it’s understandable millions of people still remain unaware of the dangers of alcohol and their longevity.
+We at Longevity have been sharing our concerns for years with our readers.
+Yet, the world is overloaded with information and misinformation, so it’s understandable that millions of people still remain unaware of the dangers of alcohol to their longevity.

-If you’re seeking a better health span, to live longer free of disease then you need to keep reading.
+If you’re seeking a better health span, to live longer free of disease, then keep reading!

 Alcohol consumption is too common